Willie o Winsbury

-Willie O Winsbury is Child Ballad 100 (Roud 64).
-The song, which has numerous variants, is a traditional Scottish ballad that dates from at least 1775, and is known under several other names, including "Johnnie Barbour" and "Lord Thomas of Winesberry".
+Willie O Winsbury (Child 100, Roud 64) is a traditional English-language folk ballad.
+The song, of which there are many variants, is a traditional Scottish ballad that dates from at least 1775, and is known under several other names, including "Johnnie Barbour" and "Lord Thomas of Winesberry".

 Synopsis

-A king is away for a long time.
+A king is away for some time.
 His daughter becomes pregnant by the hero, William or Thomas.
-The king threatens to hang him, but is struck by his beauty and offers him the heroine, gold, and land.
-The hero accepts the lady but declares the gold and the land to be his lady's, not his own.
+The king threatens to hang him, but is struck by his beauty and offers him his daughter's hand, gold, and land.
+The hero agrees to marry the king's daughter but declares the gold and the land to be hers, not his own.

-Historical Basis

 This ballad closely parallels Child ballad 99, "Johnie Scot".

 In one variant, the lands are specifically described: he will be king when he returns to Scotland.

 It may, in fact, be based on James V's courtship of and marriage to Madeleine de Valois of France; James came to see the woman he was betrothed to in disguise, and went on to meet the princess, who fell in love with him.